Answers to Frequently Asked Questions: NIGMS Undergraduate and Predoctoral Cross-Disciplinary NRSA Training Programs (T32/T34)

 Use of training grant support in final two or three years of undergraduate research training is strongly encouraged.

-Bridges to the Doctorate (T32)Two years.
+Bridges to the Doctorate (T32)Two to three years.

 Graduate Research Training Initiative for Student Enhancement (G-RISE) (T32)